seymayldz/bioinformatics-data-skills/README.md

 # bioinformatics-data-skills

 ## A1.1.
 First of all, I called two libraries. *numpy and seaborn*.
 The codes I used for this:     ```import numpy as np
-                                  import seaborn as sns``` Rastgele tam sayılardan oluşan bir numpy dizisi oluşturdum. bunun için bir size belirledim.
-(100X100 matris) Bu tam sayılar dizini [0, 100] arasındadır. bunun için kullandığım kod: ```array= np.random.randint(0,101, size=(100,100))``` bu oluşturduğum diziye "array" adını verdim.
-Ve 100'ü de dahil ettim. integers olması için kod da 'int' geçiyor. kodu çalıştırmak için ```array``` yazıp komutu çalıştırdım. çok uzun bir sayı dizisi seçtiğim için arada noktalar var. ama bir kaçını buradan görebilirim. burada ki output için Final MBG6133- Şeyma YILDIZ-Copy1 dosyasına gidip out[4]'e bakabilirsiniz.
+                                  import seaborn as sns``` I created a numpy array of random integers.
+I set a size for it (100X100 matris).
+This index of integers ranges from [0, 100].
+The code I use for this is:```array= np.random.randint(0,101, size=(100,100))```
+I named this array I created "array".
+And I included 100.
+The code also passes 'int' to be integers.
+To run the code I typed ```array``` and run the code.
+There are dots in between because I chose a very long string of numbers.
+But I can see a few of them here. burada ki output için Final MBG6133- Şeyma YILDIZ-Copy1 dosyasına gidip out[4]'e bakabilirsiniz.

 ## A1.2.